AbhinandanRoul/MyIDMS/README.md

 # MyIDMS

-#### [MyIDMS](https://share.streamlit.io/abhinandanroul/myidms/main/Test/dustbin3.py) is a waste management system which is made to save time and bring efficiency in the process.
+#### [MyIDMS](https://share.streamlit.io/abhinandanroul/myidms/main/Test/dustbin3.py) is a smart waste management system which is made to save time and bring efficiency in the process.

 ## How to use